chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-057-quotrek-spear-securities-signal-dow-jones-information-service-telescan-analyzer.md

 Kildall opened by asking Spear how computers were now helping small investors.
 Spear said the computer was the "ATM machine for the brokerage industry," because it put in the hands of consumers a wealth of information that was never there before.
 And it gave such investors access to the market so they could do automated trades.

 Spear then showed his company's online service, Spear Securities.
 He explained you could use the software to access quotes, look at your portfolio (updated to the second), examine tax records, and make trades.
 Cheifet asked for a specific demonstration, say, to decide between investing in Apple or Lotus.
-Spear said his system included a database of about 3,300 companies, and users cuold compare about 50 different items in a variety of ways (e.g., company-by-company, industry groupings, et al.)
+Spear said his system included a database of about 3,300 companies, and users could compare about 50 different items in a variety of ways (e.g., company-by-company, industry groupings, et al.)

 Spear then provided a live demo.
 The Spear Securities software worked with The Source online service.
 The database was provided by Media General's *Stockvue* service.
 This enabled the user to see a stock analysis of Apple and Lotus.
 For example, you could see how the two stocks performed relative to one another over the past week.